Modern Languages with Translation (with Foundation Year)

 • Understanding Languages and Translation

-In this module, you’ll get to grips with language and how to study it.
+In this module, you’ll get to understand language and how to study it.
 You’ll look at language as a system, and how we use it in different instances of communication.
 You’ll understand language and its associated terms and definitions.
 You’ll gain core linguistic skills as you explore linguistic analysis in:

 • sound (phonetics and phonology)